This page is an overview of the legislation that provides us with our responsibilities and powers.

 Read more about the Reserve Bank Act Review

 In 2018, this led to the passing of a new Amendment Act 2018 which created our monetary policy committee (MPC) and added ‘maximum sustainable employment’ as an objective of monetary policy alongside price stability.

 Find out more about the RBNZ (Monetary Policy) Amendment Act 2018

 Our new Reserve Bank of New Zealand Act

-The parts of the 1989 Act relating to our institutional arrangements are in the process of being replaced with new legislation – the Reserve Bank of New Zealand Act 2021.
-This new Act will update our high-level objectives, functions, governance and funding arrangements, and is on track to commence in July 2022.
+The parts of the 1989 Act relating to our institutional arrangements have been replaced with new legislation – the Reserve Bank of New Zealand Act 2021.
+The new Act updates our high-level objectives, functions, governance and funding arrangements, and came into force on July 2022.